U.S. plays down Karzai call for village pullout

 Withdrawing troops from villages could undercut U.S. President Barack Obama's strategy in Afghanistan by hampering efforts to mentor Afghan police and help with local governance.

-But a senior U.S. defense official, speaking on condition of anonymity to reporters travelling with Panetta, said the United States did not believe Karzai wanted the pullout to occur now.
+But a senior U.S. defense official, speaking on condition of anonymity to reporters traveling with Panetta, said the United States did not believe Karzai wanted the pullout to occur now.

 "There is a schedule for security transition and right now there's no reason to expect that that schedule should change and President Karzai did not ask for any change in the current schedule (at the meeting)," the official said in Abu Dhabi, the latest stop on Panetta's trip.